Ask Krrish Contact Us

 3. SOQL Relationship Queries

-Salesforce's relational data model allows you to query related records directly within SOQL.
-This is a powerful feature that reduces the number of queries needed, helping to stay within governor limits.
+Salesforce's relational data model allows you to query related records directly within SOQL — reducing the number of queries needed and helping stay within governor limits.

-You can query child records from a parent object.
-This is done by writing a subquery in the SELECT statement.
-The relationship name for the child object is typically the plural of the child object's name (e.g., `Contacts` for `Contact` records related to `Account`).
+Query child records from a parent object using a subquery in the SELECT clause.
+The relationship name is typically the plural of the child object (e.g., Contacts for Contact records related to Account).

-List<Account> accountsWithContacts = [SELECT Id, Name, (SELECT Id, FirstName, LastName, Email FROM Contacts) FROM Account WHERE Name LIKE 'ABC%'];
+SELECT Id, Name, (SELECT Id, FirstName, LastName, Email FROM Contacts)

 for (Account acc : accountsWithContacts) {